Keynote Speakers

 Prof Anthony Chalmers

-Prof Anthony Chalmers is Chair of Clinical Oncology at the University of Glasgow.
-His clinical practice at the Beatson West of Scotland Cancer Centre is devoted to the treatment of patients with brain tumours, and he runs the Translational Radiation Biology laboratory in the Institute for Cancer Sciences.
-His main research interest is in improving outcomes for patients with glioblastoma by combining radiotherapy with drug therapies that target the DNA damage response.
-His laboratory also studies the mechanisms responsible for treatment resistance in GBM including a novel link between radiation response and the invasive phenotype of these tumours.
+Anthony Chalmers is Chair of Clinical Oncology at the University of Glasgow, Director of the Cancer Research UK RadNet Centre Glasgow+ and Co-Director of the Scottish Brain Tumour Research Centre of Excellence.
+His clinical practice at the Beatson West of Scotland Cancer Centre is devoted to the treatment of patients with brain tumours, and he runs the Translational Radiation Biology laboratory in the School Cancer Sciences.
+His main research ambition is to improve outcomes for patients with glioblastoma by combining radiotherapy with drug therapies that target the DNA damage response, but his interests and activities extend across other cancers of unmet need.

 Dr Soma Sengupta